Research shows that 99% of employees would like to work remotely at least some of the time.

 - Eight ways to transform your remote meetings

 Virtual communication is how people interact with others without being in the same room.
-It’s used by remote teams in an office environment and practically every industry.
+It’s why remote teams use virtual phone systems in an office environment and practically every industry.

 For most employees, business communication takes place over many different channels: